 I’ve always had a soft spot for bus drivers.
-Maybe it’s their having to navigate those huge, cumbersome machines on these twisty Connecticut roads.
+Maybe it’s their having to navigate these huge, cumbersome machines on twisty Connecticut roads.
 Maybe because of the winter that lies ahead with sudden storms that blanket streets in snow and ice.

 Everyone has a bus story.
 Mine occurred when I was a freshman in high school.
 Our bus engine failed while climbing a steep hill.

-We were at the top and even the cool kids grew silent as the bus started sliding backwards with the driver frantically pumping brakes which didn’t work.
-We were picking up speed, heading toward a busy intersection behind us when the driver jack-knifed the rear-end into bushes on the side of the road.
+We were at the top when the brakes stopped working.
+Even the cool kids grew silent as the bus started sliding backwards with the driver frantically pumping brakes, which didn’t work.
+We were picking up speed, heading toward a busy intersection when the driver jack-knifed the rear into bushes on the side of the road.
 We rocked from side to side, but the bus stayed upright.

 Before that day, I hadn’t taken much notice of who drove us around.
 But that morning I really looked at her.
-She was heavy-set and middle-aged with frosted blond hair.
+She was a heavy-set woman, middle-aged, with frosted blond hair.
 She could’ve been anyone’s mother or even grandmother.